What Is Schumann Resonance?

 Schumann resonance refers to electromagnetic resonances associated with the Earth-ionosphere cavity.

-Grounding, or earthing, usually refers to direct or conductive contact with the Earth or a grounded surface.
+Grounding, or earthing, usually refers to direct or conductive contact with Earth or a grounded surface.

 Clean distinction:

-- Grounding or earthing: body contact with Earth or a grounded surface.
+- Grounding or earthing: direct or conductive electrical connection with Earth or a grounded surface.

 Is Schumann Resonance Safe?

-For consumer devices, safety depends on the device.
+For consumer PEMF devices, safety depends on the device and the user context.

 Important variables include: